G2Lab/pCSAC/README.md

 ### Files Description

 Within the `test_toy` directory, you will find several example input files required for running pC-SAC.
-Please explore these files in order to understand each required input:
+Please explore these files to understand each required input:
+Additionally, `input_generation` directory contains Python build functions to generate these files.

-- `int_mat_seg_len.txt`: Length of this file represents the length of any chain for a given reconstruction.
+- `int_mat_seg_len.txt`: Length (number of rows) of this file represents the length of any chain for a given reconstruction.
+Each row represents the amount of DNA in each node (i.e. the radius) of a chromatin chain, either on amstrongs or base-pairs.
-- `interaction_matrix.txt`: Initial long-range probabilities.
+- `interaction_matrix.txt`: Initial low-resolution probabilities.
 - `test.conf`: Configuration file with pC-SAC parameters.

 Navigate to the test data directory:

-    cd ${MAIN_DIR}/script/test_data
+    cd ${MAIN_DIR}/script/test_toy

 Set the LD_LIBRARY_PATH to include the Boost library path: